-- Immediately release Annakurban Amanklychev and Sapurdurdy Khadzhiev without any conditions. - Recommend that the Government of Turkmenistan adopt all necessary action to fully investigate the circumstances of the torture and ill-treatment of Ms. Murdova, Mr. Amanklychev, and Mr. Khadzhiev and, based on the results of such investigation, take appropriate measures against those responsible for that treatment; and adopt measures to ensure that Mr. Amanklychev and Mr. Khadzhiev receive full and adequate reparation for the harm they have suffered, including compensation and rehabilitation.
+- Immediately release Messrs.
+Annakurban Amanklychev and Sapurdurdy Khadzhiev without any conditions. - Investigate the circumstances of the torture and ill-treatment of Mr. Amanklychev, Mr. Khadzhiev, and Ms. Murdova and, based on the results of such investigation, take appropriate legal measures against those responsible for that treatment.
+Adopt measures to ensure that Messrs.
+Amanklychev and Khadzhiev receive full and adequate reparation for the harm they have suffered, including compensation and rehabilitation.
+Adopt measures to remedy the failings in Turkmenistan's police, trial, and appeals systems that enabled such ill prisoner treatment. - Investigate the miscarriages of justice that led to the convictions of Mr. Amanklychev, Mr. Khadhziev, and Ms. Murdova.
+Adopt measures to remedy failings in Turkmenistan's police, trial, and appeals systems that enabled such violations of the rule of law.